 There is also a new homework grid based around this topic.
 Your child will have brought home a new grid, but you can also find the grid in the homework section of this page.

 In R.E. we follow the 'Come & See' program which is also followed by other Catholic schools in our diocese.

 The 'Come & See' program allows the children to explore the life and teachings of Jesus through Bible stories, discussion, prayer and personal reflection and meditation.
 As with the rest of our curriculum, we ensure that the delivery of R.E. is through hands-on, play based learning and is presented in a style and manner that is meaningful to the children.

-Our first RE topic of the Summer Term is 'Good News,' which is part of the 'Serving' theme.
+Our current RE topic is 'Friends,' which is part of the reconciliation theme.

 We were really impressed by your response to our 'Must Do Missions' homework that we launched last term.
 It was really lovely seeing all of the hard work and dedication that you and your child put into the tasks.
 You now have a new 'Must Do Missions' sheet in your child's homework book.
 Remember your child needs to complete at least one of these activities each week.
 When they have completed an activity sign the corresponding square on the grid and return the homework to us on Tuesday for marking.
 If your child has sent their homework digitally please write this in their homework book so that Mr. Wright and Mrs. Carter know that it will be in their emails.